 This week, Natasha Sky published an article on her blog, Muay Tash, about her experiences of training and fighting while on her period.

 I’m glad that she did, because I’ve often thought that it was an issue that was worth writing about.
-I also particularly like the way that Natasha was totally up-front and unashamedly honest about a subject that is rarely spoken about in general, let alone in Muay Thai gyms.
+I also particularly like the way that Natasha was totally up-front and unashamedly honest about a subject that’s rarely spoken about in general, let alone in Muay Thai gyms.

-Since I read the article, I’ve been thinking about the possible effects of the menstrual cycle on a woman’s athletic performance.
-It’s not something that I’ve taken into much consideration before, since I always just carry on with my training regardless, but I’ve now started to pay it a little more attention.
+Since I read her article, I’ve been thinking about the possible effects of the menstrual cycle on a woman’s athletic performance.
+It’s not something that I’d taken into much consideration before, since I always just carry on with my training regardless.
+Now, I’ve started to pay it a little more attention.

 This week, I trained through my period.
 As always, I got up and trained just as hard as I would during any other week.
-However, after reading Natasha’s article, I listened to my body slightly more than usual and attempted to make mental notes on any subtle changes that I could feel.
+However, after reading Natasha’s article, I listened to my body slightly more than usual and made some mental notes on the subtle changes I felt.